anthonyneedles/QAZ/README.md

 tolerance.
 However, the USB peripheral has a special Clock Recovery System (CRS) which dynamically adjusts the oscillator an adequate amount.

-In the intial steps of this design, this HSI48 was used, but as of QAZ board v0.1 an external 8MHz crystal supplies the HSE oscillator, which gets multiplied to 48MHz from the PLL, then finaly feeds the system core and USB peripheral.
+In the initial steps of this design, this HSI48 was used, but as of QAZ board v0.1 an external 8MHz crystal supplies the HSE oscillator, which gets multiplied to 48MHz from the PLL, then finally feeds the system core and USB peripheral.

 ### Time Slice Loop